top of page

 While there are several drug therapies available to patients with ALS, there is currently no cure.

-Unfortunately, there are currently only two ALS treatments, and each takes a one-size-fits-all approach to treating symptoms.
+Unfortunately, there are currently few ALS treatments, and each takes a one-size-fits-all approach to treating symptoms.

 NDR is taking a targeted, out-of-the-box approach to improving the quality of life of people who have this horrible disease.